-- 2. Transportation of the entries to and from the Fair is the responsibility of the exhibitor.
-However, an individual does not have to deliver their own exhibit. - Conversing with judges before or during judging is prohibited.
-Decisions of the judges are final. - 4.
-Premiums will be awarded only when there are two or more entries in a class.
-Judges will award no premiums to inferior animals or items no matter the competition. - one time admission passes upon delivery of entries.
+2. Transportation of the entries to and from the Fair is the responsibility of the exhibitor.
+However, an individual does not have to deliver their own exhibit.

+3. All judging will take place prior to the opening of the Fair. solely from the records of the judge's book.
+Ribbons or exhibit Conversing with judges before or during judging is prohibited.
+Decisions of the judges are final.

+4. Premiums will be awarded only when there are two or more entries in a class.
+Judges will award no premiums to inferior animals or items no matter the competition.

+5. Exhibitors, unless otherwise indicated, will be issued TWO interpret these conditions and regulations and arbitrarily one time admission passes upon delivery of entries.
 The exhibitor is responsible to pick up their passes when they delivery their entries.
-No refunds or exceptions will be given. - 6.
-The Society reserves the right to reject any or all entries after a suitable and educational exhibit is reached or may open any department to make the exhibit suitable and attractive. - 7.
-Exhibitors must provide their own hay, bedding, & grains. - 8.
-Judges are required to examine the rules, regulations, guidelines and standards, and conform to them in every particular as near as possible, and in awarding premiums to observe closely the printed lists of entries. - 9.
-Superintendents will exercise all possible care for safety of the entries.
+No refunds or exceptions will be given.

+6. The Society reserves the right to reject any or all entries after a suitable and educational exhibit is reached or may open any department to make the exhibit suitable and attractive.

+7. Exhibitors must provide their own hay, bedding, & grains.

+8. Judges are required to examine the rules, regulations, guidelines and standards, and conform to them in every particular as near as possible, and in awarding premiums to observe closely the printed lists of entries.

+9. Superintendents will exercise all possible care for safety of the entries.